Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ---
-title: Source Control
+title: Use Ampli with Source Control
 description: Learn how to use branches in Ampli with source control systems like Git.
 ---

-!!!warning "Beta"
+!!!info "Beta Notice"
-    This new workflow is in Beta and must be enabled on your account before usage.
-Please contact support to request the access to the improved branching workflow.
+    This new workflow is in Beta and must be enabled on your account.
+Contact Support to request access to the improved branching workflow.

     This workflow requires Ampli CLI 1.9.0+